Skip to main content

 Maternity leave and pay

-They will have to provide you with evidence of when the baby is due and give you 28 days' notice of when they want you to start paying their SMP (this cannot start any earlier than the 11th week before the week in which the baby is due).
+They will have to provide you with evidence of when the baby is due and give you 28 days' notice of when they want you to start paying their Statutory Maternity Pay (this cannot start any earlier than the 11th week before the week in which the baby is due).
 Evidence is usually provided by giving you a maternity certificate form MAT B1, which is issued by a doctor or midwife.

 Please note that employers must also give pregnant employees time off for antenatal care and pay their normal rate for this time off.
 The father or pregnant woman’s partner has the right to unpaid time off work to go to two antenatal appointments.
 You can find out more about pregnant employees’ rights, including to do with their health and safety on GOV.UK.